AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Introduction

 What is missing is a principled framework for transforming high-level prompts into reliable, executable RL training pipelines that improve with experience.
 Such a system should (1) ensure syntactic and semantic validity before execution, (2) use past experience to optimize future performance, and (3) modularize the pipeline into verifiable components \cite{Erak_2024}.
-Without these capabilities, LLMs are limited to fragile, trial-and-error reward design rather than scalable curriculum generation \cite{kwon2023reward}.
+Without these capabilities, LLMs are limited to more fragile, trial-and-error reward design rather than scalable curriculum generation.

-\textbf{AURA} (\emph{Agentic Upskilling via Reinforced Abstractions}) addresses these bottlenecks with three key ideas. (i) A \emph{typed YAML schema} captures curricula, reward functions, randomization, and training hyperparameters; every LLM output is statically validated before a single GPU cycle is spent. (ii) A \emph{team of specialized LLM agents} works in collaboration to enable modular, schema-compliant curriculum generation. (iii) A \emph{Retrieval-augmented generation (RAG) with vector database (VDB)} stores all prior task specifications, curricula, and rollout evaluations.
+\textbf{AURA} (\emph{Autonomous Upskilling with Retrieval-Augmented Agents}) addresses these bottlenecks with three key ideas. (i) A \emph{typed YAML schema} captures curricula, reward functions, randomization, and training hyperparameters; structured LLM outputs are statically validated before a single GPU cycle is spent. (ii) A \emph{team of specialized LLM agents} works in collaboration to enable modular, schema-compliant curriculum generation. (iii) A \emph{Retrieval-augmented generation (RAG)} module with a \emph{vector database (VDB)} stores prior task specifications, curricula, and rollout evaluations.
 This database supports experience-informed generation by enabling agents to condition on successful prior workflows, improving both accuracy and generalization.

 We evaluate AURA on a suite of humanoid locomotion and deploy the resulting policies zero-shot on a custom, kid-sized humanoid.
 Compared to curriculum RL baselines and recent LLM-crafted reward pipelines, AURA is capable of generating context-rich, high-dimensional curricula that produce successful zero-shot policies deployable on real humanoid hardware.
 Our contributions are: